MetaMask/core/docs/writing-controllers.md

 >();
 ```

-## Define external event types as one, but do not export them
+## Define, but do not export, a type union for external event types

 A controller may wish to subscribe to events defined by other controllers, and therefore will need to define them in the messenger's allowlist.